 With the team trying out Willard Marshall at third, Elliott was concerned about his job security, saying: “[Salary] differences have been going on in baseball for half a century.
 The point is, if they don’t want me, they ought to let me know one way or the other.”
 The apparent “indifference” he was receiving from the team was, Bob said, “‘bush’ in my book.”

 The timing of his dispute couldn’t have been worse for Elliott, coming on the heels of his subpar season and with the team losing money due to a dramatic drop-off in attendance.
-Thus “Mr. Team” was likely not surprised when, as he approached his 35th birthday, the Braves traded him to the New York Giants on April 8, 1952, in return for relief pitcher Sheldon Jones and $50,000.
+Thus “Mr. Team” was likely not surprised when, past his 35th birthday, the Braves traded him to the New York Giants on April 8, 1952, in return for relief pitcher Sheldon Jones and $50,000.

 During his one season in New York, Elliott was a shadow of his former self.
 He played sporadically and batted in only 35 runs in 98 games.
 After the season, he requested and received his release from the team.
 He told Arthur Daley, “When the season was finished, and [manager] Leo [Durocher] wondered about my .228 average, he naturally figured I was washed up,” said Elliott.
 “Now, I have no beef about the way I was treated at the Polo Grounds.
 Durocher and [owner Horace] Stoneham were fine.
 But when I got into only 98 games with only 272 at-bats, and I am not right on that kind of fare.
 I like to be in there every day.
 When I play only occasionally, I get rusty.”